-Hanson complained that Lucy Downing was ignored by history as she was by her son George.
-When Emanuel Downing died in 1658, he left his wife in straitened circumstances.
+Hanson complained that historians ignored Lucy Downing was ignored by history, as did her son George.
+When Emanuel Downing died in 1658, she moved to London.
+She soon found herself in straitened circumstances.

 I am now att ten pounds a yeare for my chamber, and three pounde for my servants’ wages, and have to extend the other ten pounde a yeare to accomodat for our meat and drink, and for my clothing and all other nessessaries I am much to seek, and more your brother Georg will not hear of for me, and he says that it is only covetousness that makes me ask more.

-Her nephew John Winthrop the Younger, governor of Connecticut, got wind of her distress and begged George to help ‘aunt Lucy in her tyme of age and infirmity.’
-George replied he couldn’t do any more for his mother than he already was.
+Her nephew John Winthrop the Younger, governor of Connecticut, got wind of her distress.
+He then begged George to help ‘aunt Lucy in her tyme of age and infirmity.’
+George replied he couldn’t do any more for his mother than he already had.
 Lucy Downing died in 1679, at the age of 78.